-Foreign exchange gain (loss) - net for the three months ended March 31, 2023 and 2022 amounted to P281.5 million and (P96.1) million, respectively, and corresponded to 6% and (2%) of the revenues, respectively.
-The increase of P377.5 million or more than 100% year-over-year was the result of appreciation of Philippine Peso to United States Dollar exchange rate from P54.36 to USD1.00 as at March 31, 2023 and P55.76 to USD1.00 as at December 31, 2022.
-This account mainly relates to intragroup deposits between CHP and its foreign subsidiaries.
+Foreign exchange gain (loss) - net for the three months ended March 31, 2024 and 2023 amounted to (P260.4 million) and P281.5 million, respectively, and corresponded to (7%) and 6% of the revenues, respectively.
+The decrease of P0.5 billion or above 100% year-over-year was the result of depreciation of Philippine Peso to United States Dollar exchange rate for the first three months this year as compared to 2023.
+The movement mainly relates to intragroup deposits between CHP and its foreign subsidiaries.
 These intragroup deposits are essentially neutral on a net equity basis.
-Majority of these foreign exchange gains and losses are unrealized (non-cash expenses).

-Provision for Income Tax
+(Provision for) Benefit from Income Tax

-The provision for income tax for the three months ended March 31, 2023 and 2022 amounted to P166.3 million and P103.8 million, respectively, and corresponded to 4% and 2% of the revenues, respectively.
-Income tax expenses increased by P62.5 million or 60% year-over-year which was mainly due to higher deferred tax expenses arising from unrealized foreign exchange gain.
+The (provision for) benefit from income tax for the three months ended March 31, 2024 and 2023 amounted to P24.1 million and (P166.3) million, respectively, and corresponded to less than 1% and (4%) of the revenues, respectively.
+The decrease of P190.4 million or above 100% was mainly due to tax impact of movement in foreign exchange rates.